sathia27/corpus/README.md

 ## Contributing
  To keep corpus* improving we need all help we can get.
 Whether you can contribute code, ideas, translations, bug reports or simply extend the community as a helpful user, your help is welcome!
+ Pull requests are always welcome.
+If you are creating new feature please open an issue before submitting a pull request or mark issue in commit.
   If you have any query, pleae contact.
   * Shrinivasan.T tshrinivasan@gmail.com
   * Sathianarayanan.S sathia2704@gmail.com

 ## License
   This project is licensed under GPL V3